baberlabs/ethicadata/README.md

 ## Technologies Used

+- Figma (design)
 - HTML5 (semantic markup)
 - CSS3 (responsive layout and styling)
 - JavaScript (progressive enhancement)
 - SVG and optimised raster images

+No external frameworks or libraries were used; the project relies on core web standards and native browser behaviour.

 ## Validation

-All HTML pages and the final CSS stylesheet were validated using the W3C validation services.
+All HTML pages and the final CSS stylesheet were validated using the W3C HTML and CSS validation services.
 Validation reports are included in the `validation/` directory as evidence of standards compliance.

 ## Accessibility

-The site was designed with accessibility in mind, including:
+Accessibility was treated as a first-class concern throughout development; related decisions and justifications are documented in `docs/documentation.pdf`.

 - Semantic HTML structure
 - Keyboard-accessible navigation
 - Skip-to-content link
-- Appropriate use of ARIA attributes
+- Minimal and appropriate use of ARIA where semantic HTML alone was insufficient
-- Considered use of alternative text for images
+- Considered and meaningful use of alternative text for images

-Further details and justifications are provided in `documentation.pdf`.
+## Context

+Developed for the CMP4310 Website Design and Development module within the BSc Computer Science programme at Birmingham City University.

-## Author
+## Acknowledgements

-Baber Khan
-Student ID 17125325
-BSc Computer Science, Year 1
-Birmingham City University
+- Dr Sayan Sarcar — Module Leader and Lecturer, for academic guidance and feedback throughout the project
+- Dr Changjiang He — Laboratory Tutor, for providing learning resources and technical support
+- Harman Singh — Visiting Demonstrator, for assistance with design and development queries